epics-base/ci-scripts/appveyor/README.md

  1. Get an account on [AppVeyor](https://www.appveyor.com/), connect it to your GitHub account and activate your support module's repository.
-For more details, please refer to the [AppVeyor documentation](https://www.appveyor.com/docs/).
+For more details, please see below and refer to the [AppVeyor documentation](https://www.appveyor.com/docs/).

  2. Add the ci-scripts respository as a Git Submodule